Links

 The Update object action updates the object class properties of objects in a data source.

-This action node is used to programatically update one or more objects in a data source.
+This action node is used to update properties on one or more objects in a data source.

 To update many objects at once (a batch update) there are two possible methods:

-Use a While or Foreach action node to iterate over the objects.
-Add an Update object action node inside the iterator action node with the same data source selected and Object in context as the Selection.
+Use a or action node to iterate over the objects.
+Add an Update object action node inside the iterator action node with the same data source selected and Object in context

-In addition, the values set in the update are available as self properties.
-Self properties are only available in functions.
-These can be used to update properties which are dependent on the values of other properties that are being updated in the same operation.
+In addition, the values set in the update are available as self-properties.
+Self-properties are only available in .
+These can be used to update properties that are dependent on the values of other properties that are being updated in the same operation.
+In other words, a function must be used to access to new value of a property, if that property is updated in the same Update Object operations.
+See the example Update Object - Self Properties and dependencies below.

 Data Source